Lump Sum Scheme

 Before claiming your entitlement you might want to consider the benefits of investing in the Super SA Flexible Rollover Product or the Super SA Income Stream, so that your money can keep growing as you transition to and throughout your retirement.
 You should also consider getting some professional financial advice to help you make decisions right for your circumstances.

-• Once you reach your Commonwealth Government preservation age, Transition to Retirement (TTR) rules allow you to receive part of your super entitlement as an income stream, such as the Super SA Income Stream.
+• Once you reach age 60, Transition to Retirement (TTR) rules allow you to receive part of your super entitlement as an income stream, such as the Super SA Income Stream.
 You can use an income stream to supplement your income when you reduce your working hours or salary.
 You cannot take any portion of your super as a lump sum cash payment.

 Am I eligible for TTR?